 One of my duties as a CRPC is to assist people with rolling over their 401k plans when they change jobs.
 More often than not, this is a pretty simple conversation to have.
 I explain how they are able to transfer the funds to another qualified plan and avoid any taxes or penalties.
 Usually, that is all anyone needs to hear.
 They hate taxes, and hate penalties, so the decision is simple.
 Well, today I met someone that didn’t quite grasp this concept.

-Not that I was surprised to encounter someone who didn’t understand all of the options, but her reasoning was what surprised me.
+Not that I was surprised to encounter someone who didn’t understand all of the options, but her reasoning was what surprised me, especially since historically she was very good at giving the max 401k contribution.
 The conversation we had follows.

 “Don’t Even Ask About Rollovers, I Don’t Want to Hear It”

 When I answered the phone, I was shocked to hear someone jump right into their request.
 The first thing I heard was: